sarahet/The_Distinct_DNA_Methylome_ALL/README.md

 ## Description

 This repository contains the scripts to reproduce the figures presented in Hetzel et. al. 2022.
-Source data required as input for these scripts are deposited [here](https://oc-molgen.gnz.mpg.de/owncloud/s/Zg5HPmALQQw5HA3).
+Source data required as input for these scripts are deposited at 10.5281/zenodo.6337435.

 ## Data availability